ktorio/ktor-documentation/topics/server-compression.md

 <include from="lib.topic" element-id="native_server_not_supported"/>
 </tldr>

-Ktor provides the capability to compress response body and decompress request body by using the [Compression](https://api.ktor.io/ktor-server-compression/io.ktor.server.plugins.compression/-compression.html) plugin.
+Ktor provides the capability to compress response body and decompress request body by using the [`Compression`](https://api.ktor.io/ktor-server-compression/io.ktor.server.plugins.compression/-compression.html) plugin.

+With the `Compression` plugin, you can:
-You can use different compression algorithms, including `gzip`, `ztsd` and `deflate`, specify the required conditions for compressing data (such as a content type or response size), or even compress data based on specific request parameters.
+- Use different compression algorithms, including `gzip`, `ztsd` and `deflate`.
+- Specify the required conditions for compressing data, such as a content type or response size.
+- Compress data based on specific request parameters.

 > Note that the `%plugin_name%` plugin does not currently support `SSE` responses.
 >